Ruckus000/carroChatbotTraining/docs/README.md

 1.  **Intent Detection:** What is the user trying to _do_? (e.g., request a tow, ask about battery)
 2.  **Entities:** What are the key pieces of information in the text? (e.g., location, vehicle type)
+3.  **Sentiment Analysis:** What is the emotional tone of the message? (positive, negative, neutral)
-3.  **Dialog Management:** A unified dialog management system that handles conversation state and determines appropriate actions
+4.  **Dialog Management:** A unified dialog management system that handles conversation state and determines appropriate actions
-4.  **Response Generation:** Generates appropriate responses based on the dialog state and determined actions
+5.  **Response Generation:** Generates appropriate responses based on the dialog state and determined actions

 The system features a clean architecture with dependency injection, making it flexible and testable.
+It also leverages Apple Silicon GPU acceleration (MPS) when available for both training and inference.

 ---